antonraharja/book-asterisk-101/README.md

 This is a project of book writing.
 A companion materials for Asterisk 101 training.

-English version is available in [book-contents](book-contents/en) folder.
+English version is available in the [book-contents](book-contents/en/README.md) folder.

 Configuration files or related files used in the book are stored in [attached-files](attached-files) folder.